Water Heater Anode Rod: What It Is & Why Replacement Matters

 DIY vs. Professional Installation

 Replacing a water heater anode rod is a straightforward DIY project for homeowners with basic mechanical skills.
-The process typically takes 1-2 hours and requires minimal tools and experience.
+The process typically takes 1 to 2 hours and requires minimal tools.
 However, some situations warrant professional help, particularly if you're uncomfortable working with plumbing or your heater is in a difficult location.

-Professional installation typically costs $150-300 including parts and labor.
-This option makes sense if the old rod is severely corroded and difficult to remove, or if your heater is located in a tight space requiring special techniques.
-Compare this to professional drain cleaning service costs to see relative plumbing maintenance expenses.
+Professional installation typically costs $110 to $300, with most homeowners paying around $200 to $300 including parts and labor.
+This option makes sense if the old rod is severely corroded or your heater is in a tight space.
+Compare this to professional drain cleaning service costs to see how it stacks up against other plumbing maintenance.

 Step-by-Step Replacement Process